palant/palant.info/content/articles/lies-damned-lies-and-impact-hero-refoorest-allcolibri/index.md

 **Update** (2024-10-01): Opera already removed refoorest from their add-on store.

 **Update** (2024-12-12): By now, Local Video-Audio Player, GPT Chat and Online-Offline MS Paint Tool have been removed from Chrome Web Store, either by Google or their respective authors.
-While most other extensions removed the Impact Hero SDK, CoPilot™ Extensions For Chrome, AI Shop Buddy and Chat GPT extensions keep using it seemingly unchanged.
+While most other extensions removed the Impact Bro SDK, CoPilot™ Extensions For Chrome, AI Shop Buddy and Chat GPT extensions keep using it seemingly unchanged.
 I could not see any relevant changes in the functionality of the refoorest extension, it’s still misleading users in exactly the same way while being marked as “featured” in Chrome Web Store.

 **Update** (2024-12-16): Added Utorrent For Chrome, Instagram Photo Downloader, and Photo Collage Maker for Chrome extensions to the list, I haven’t found these earlier.

-**Update** (2024-12-17): I previously overlooked that while the Chat GPT still contains large parts of the Impact Hero SDK, this code no longer seems active.
+**Update** (2024-12-17): I previously overlooked that while the Chat GPT still contains large parts of the Impact Bro SDK, this code no longer seems active.
 On the other hand, the ChatGPT 4 extension now contains different but very similar affiliate fraud functionality called Support Us Mode.
-There are strong indicators that this is a new version of the Impact Hero SDK with the visible ties to Colibri Hero removed.
+There are strong indicators that this is a new version of the Impact Bro SDK with the visible ties to Colibri Hero removed.
 Other extensions with the same functionality are Youtube Adblocker Adblock For Youtube™ YouApp, Desktop App for WhatsApp™ WEB and ChatGPT App, I added them to the list.

 ## But are they actually planting trees?